Free Consultation

 Misdemeanor Resisting Arrest

 In 2012, Arizona added passive resistance to ARS 13-2508 and added another way a person can be charged with resisting arrest.
 It is classified as a less serious misdemeanor offense because passive resistance does not involve any use of force against or any risk of injury to peace officers.
+This means individuals can now be charged with resisting arrest without violence, simply by passively failing to comply with an officer’s commands during an arrest.

 Misdemeanor resisting arrest requires the prosecution prove that: